rendell/theconchparadox/chapters/Conch_book/04-the-price-of-protection.md

 They accepted Amelie immediately.
 No questions about how long we'd stay, no concerns about our temporary address, no evaluation of whether we belonged.
 Just: "She can start Monday."

 The irony struck hard: schools with the best reputations had no room for a Dutch citizen facing medical emergency, while the "rough" school welcomed her immediately, surrounding her with other children who understood displacement.

-### When systems fail the vulnerable

-The weeks before Neo's birth settled into routines that revealed how protection systems work in practice.
-While we waited, the informal networks that had sustained us continued to expand and strengthen, filling gaps that formal institutions couldn't recognize.
+While formal institutions evaluated our worthiness, informal networks simply showed up—filling gaps that official systems couldn't even recognize.

 ### Morning routines and colonial echoes